HOME > READING

 Vaginismus: What is it and what does it have to do with menopause?

-At any time of life, but especially during the menopause, you could experience involuntary contractions & tightening of the close muscles within your vagina.
-This is known as vaginismus (NHS, 2021).
+At any time of life, including menopause, you could experience involuntary contractions and tightening of the muscles close to the entrance of the vagina.
+This is known as vaginismus (1).
 You may be wondering: Why does this occur, and why does it happen during the menopause?
-Although the answer is complex, it can be summarised (Wiginton, 2020):
+Although there can be several causes, it can be summarised (2):

 • During menopause, certain changes in the female body take place, including reduced oestrogen production.

-• The above changes can result in vaginal spasms.
+• The above changes can result in involuntary vaginal spasms from the pelvic floor muscles.

-Furthermore, emotional changes, anxiety, and stress experienced during the menopause can also contribute to spasms especially during sexual intercourse (McEvoy, 2021).
-It’s important to consider vaginismus during the menopause as it is a condition that can be treated.
+Furthermore, emotional changes, anxiety, and stress experienced during the menopause can also contribute to spasms which can feel like clamping or hitting a wall when trying to put something in the vagina (3).
+It’s important to consider vaginismus during the menopause, as it is a condition that can be treated.
 Below we explain all about what it is, including the signs, symptoms, and main treatments.

 Vaginismus: signs and symptoms

-• Painful or uncomfortable sexual relationships are an early symptom.
+• Painful or uncomfortable sexual penetration of the vagina.

 • The discomfort can also appear in gynaecological exams and even using tampons or menstrual cups.

-• This can also contribute to a fear of having sexual relationships or loss of sexual desire.
+• This can also contribute to a fear of having sexual activity or loss of sexual desire.

 It should be noted that these symptoms appear involuntarily.
-On the other hand, they might be accompanied by symptoms of different illnesses, like vaginitis or other infections that also can cause this discomfort (Alizadeh, 2019).
+On the other hand, they might be accompanied by symptoms of different illnesses, like vaginitis or other infections that also can cause this discomfort (6).

 What is vaginitis and why is it related to menopause?